s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 With this class in place, we can then introduce instances -- implementations of the
 contract -- for specific types.
-For example the instance for `Int`,
+For example, the instance for `Int`,
 `Multiplicable Int`, can be defined as

 ~~~~{.haskell